How Regulations Are Set

-The Service's Office of Migratory Bird Management (MBMO), with advice from biologists in the Service's Regional Offices, evaluates the Council recommendations, considering species status and biology, cumulative effects of regulations, and existing regulatory policy, and makes recommendations to the Service's Regulations Committee, which consists of members of the Service Directorate.
+The Service's Migratory Bird program, with advice from biologists in the Service's Regional Offices, evaluates the Council recommendations, considering species status and biology, cumulative effects of regulations, and existing regulatory policy.
+The Service develops migratory bird hunting regulations by establishing the frameworks, or outside limits, for season lengths, season dates, bag limits, and areas for migratory game bird hunting and makes recommendations to the Service's Regulations Committee, which consists of members of the Service Directorate.

-The Service Regulations Committee considers both the Council and MBMO recommendations, then forwards its recommendations for annual regulations to the Service Director
+The Service Regulations Committee considers both the Council and Migratory Bird program recommendations, and then forwards its recommendations for annual regulations to the Director of the Service.

 Once regulatory proposals are approved, they are published in the Federal Register for public comment.
-After the comment period, final regulations are developed, which are then signed by the Assistant Secretary of the Interior for Fish, Wildlife, and Parks.
+After the comment period, final regulations are developed, final approval is the responsibility of the Secretary of the Interior.

 Q. What are “early season” migratory bird hunting regulations?